-However, it is way too expensive to purchase in covering the walls as wall paint.
+However, it is way too expensive to purchase covering the walls as wall paint.

-Be sure to choose a ceiling paint that is opaque, so it covers any stains.
+Be sure to choose an opaque ceiling paint so it covers any stains.

 For wall paint, it is not practical to use on the ceiling unless you make modifications which may be even more expensive.

 So, keep wall paints for the walls and ceiling paints for painting the ceilings.

 Should I Paint the Ceiling or Walls of the Room First?